-Central to our prayer life in St Bernard’s is the weekly Collective Worship.
+Central to our prayer life in St Bernard’s is the weekly Liturgy.
 The Eucharist is the very core, the very essence of our Catholic life in school and therefore is celebrated with the whole school and the extended community each Wednesday morning when our Parish Priest is available to celebrate Mass with us.
 Children participate in a variety of ways: praying, reading, singing, playing musical instruments, preparing a display to emphasise a specific focus of the Collective Worship, to name but some.
-In addition to Collective Worship, our sacramental classes attend our local church, English Martyrs, to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.
+In addition to Liturgy, our sacramental classes attend our local church, English Martyrs, to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.
 Our Y6 children also visit our diocesan Mother church, Saint Chad's Cathedral in the centre of Birmingham.

 Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
 Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
 During all these times of prayer, both staff and pupils are involved in leading and participating.

-In addition to children's Collective Worship, St. Bernard's staff gather together every Tuesday morning, before the school day for phase meetings and reflection - the meetings always include a staff reflection and prayer focus.
+In addition to children's Liturgy, St. Bernard's staff gather together weekly, before the school day for phase meetings and reflection - the meetings always include a staff reflection and prayer focus.
 This is an opportunity for staff colleagues to reflect on the biblical values and discuss and promote the Gospel message of Christ.
-The Head Teacher and Deputy Head Teacher will also lead weekly morning briefing prayers, so school prayer is very much a focal point at St. Bernard's.
+School prayer is very much a focal point at St. Bernard's.

 It is thus our aim at St Bernard’s Catholic Primary School to provide our children with numerous faith opportunities to experience a variety of forms of daily prayer that help each individual in the school community foster their own relationship with God.
 As mentioned before, we aim for our pupils to be the best faith-models they can possibly be.